Cannabis & GMP/GACP: Part 1 – The Compliance Ecosystem

 Since a computer record is only as secure as the system that holds it, the organization must therefore make certain that the hardware and software comprising that system is secure as well.
 And since the hardware and software are only as secure as the facility they are located in, this also means securing the physical location of any servers or back-up copies of data and so on.
 No electronic record or system can meet such requirements—only an internal security policy and its associated procedures can.

-While compliance with regulations is dependent on internal policies and procedures, computer systems and the software are often the means of carrying out those policies and procedures.
+While compliance with regulations is dependent on internal policies and procedures, computer systems and software are often the means of carrying out those policies and procedures.
 An electronic records management system must therefore offer certain functionality to authenticate and validate the integrity of its records.

 The policies of most regulatory bodies include language directed at ensuring the security of electronic records and the systems that support them.
 These systems must let organizations create, implement and verify security and auditing related to regulatory compliance.